knetikmedia/knetikcloud-java-client/docs/UsersInventoryApi.md

 Set the expiration date

-Will change the current grace period for a subscription but not the bill date (possibly even ending before having the chance to re-bill)
+Will change the current grace period for a subscription but not the bill date (possibly even ending before having the chance to re-bill). &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; INVENTORY_ADMIN

 ### Example
 ```java